-- Factors Impacting HR [Nothing entered]
+- Factors Impacting HR

-- Anticipated HR Changes
+[Nothing optorod]

-- [Nothing entered]
+- Anticipated HR Changes [Nothing entered]

-• Enhance the viability of Virginia agriculture by maintaining consistent market research programs to obtain current agricultural production statistics, price information, and market trends.
+Enhance the viability of Virginia agriculture by maintaining consistent market news programs to obtain current price information and market trends.

 Reporting on current market trends and prices and anticipating future market shifts is critical to the survival of Virginia agriculture in the future.
 Competition for market share comes from around the corner and around the world and producers must have unbiased, reliable information and market analysis to position their enterprises for both the near and longer terms.